I’ve been writing about allergies and your Morkie.

 Are Morkies more prone to food allergies?

-No, the good news is that their parents, the Yorkshire Terrier and the Maltese dog, are NOT overly sensitive breeds.
-Allergy-prone breeds include Golden Retrievers, Labs, English Setters, a number of terriers including Boston, Cairn, Fox and West Highland White (but not Yorkshire Terriers).
+The good news is that their parents, the Yorkshire Terrier and the Maltese dog, are NOT overly sensitive breeds.
+Allergy-prone breeds include Golden Retrievers, Labs, English Setters, and several terriers, including Boston, Cairn, Fox and West Highland White (but not Yorkshire Terriers).

 Other allergy-prone breeds include the Beagle, Bichon Frise, Dachshund, Lhasa Apso, Shih Tzu and Poodle.